 We call this approach "Set and forget".
 These two sporadic meetings did not create the cadence of accountability (term, thanks to Sean Covey).
 The effective message to the organization was "If you keep your head down, this too will pass.
 Management is not really committed to this."
 Some clients call this "management by the last book read".

 For this client, these two meetings actually did more harm than good - it caused people to lose confidence in management and took away any glimmer of hope that they might have once had that they could contribute to the organization's success and that leadership would take them seriously.

 A few intense meetings do not provide the results you are looking for.
 At the gym or at work.

 A second common scenario is sporadic OKR updates and meetings.
-In this world OKR updates and meetings are constantly being cancelled, postponed for "more important issues", or called at the last minute with no time to prepare.
+In this world, OKR updates and meetings are constantly being canceled, postponed for "more important issues", or called at the last minute with no time to prepare.

 This haphazard meeting cadence generates haphazard results.
 "Performance" becomes a once-in-a-while conversation when there is nothing else to talk about, or the performance gets so bad that it becomes the burning platform and is all we can talk about.
 In these organizations, the performance issues often move to the top of the list only when there is not enough time to recover.

 Again, this is like going to the gym periodically, when it is convenient.